 - a.
 National Project Coordination Office (NPCO) This Office is within the DA Central Office and the over-all lead in Project implementation. - b.
 Project Support Office (PSO) This refers to the Office that has been given responsibility by and under the supervision of the NPCO to supervise and monitor the activities of the LGUs in coordination with RPCOs. - c.
 Regional Project Coordination Office (RPCO)- This Office is within the DA Regional Field Office (DA-RFO) that will assist NPCO and PSO in the implementation of the Project within the region of their jurisdiction. - d.
-Local Government Units (LGUs) This refers to the local organizational unit responsible for the direct implementation of subprojects under the Infrastructure and Enterprise Development components.
+Local Government Units (LGUs) This refers to the local organizational unit responsible for the direct implementation of subprojects under the Infrastructure Development components. - e.
+FCA/FCA Clusters This refers to people's organization responsible for direct implementation of their approved Enterprise Development subprojects with technical assistance from the PRDP and LGU.